-What is the Full form of SIT?
+What Is the Full form of SIT?

-Important points regarding SIT
+Important Points about SIT

-- SIT is hired when it is discovered that the current agency is not in a position to conduct a fair investigation in the particular instance or if the case is brought against the high profile individuals who may impact the investigation of the current agency.
+- SIT is deployed when it is discovered that the current agency is not in a position to conduct a fair investigation in the particular instance or if the case is brought against the high profile individuals who may impact the investigation of the current agency.

 How does SIT work?

 - The SIT is appointed by India’s Supreme Court or the government of the state.